openwisp/openwisp-docs/developer/google-summer-of-code.rst

   idea about how to improve it, **please let us know!**
 - start using OpenWISP 2: install it, run it, play with it; understand its structure
-- start contributing (eg: fix easy bugs, write documentation, improve tests); look for open issues in our most used repositories on `github.com/openwisp <https://github.com/openwisp>`_ (ask in our support channels before starting to code please! we have many legacy
+- start contributing (e.g.: fix easy bugs, write documentation, improve tests); look for open issues in our most used repositories on `github.com/openwisp <https://github.com/openwisp>`_ (ask in our support channels before starting to code please! we have many legacy